shuwang127/SRCNN_Cpp/README.md

-# SRCNN_Cpp
+# SRCNN OpenCV GCC
-C++ Implementation of Image Super-Resolution using Convolutional Neural Network
+This project was forked from https://github.com/shuwang127/SRCNN_Cpp, An Open source project of **"C++ Implementation of Super-Resolution resizing with Convolutional Neural Network"**.

 ### Introduction
+This is an open source project from original of this:
 **SRCNN_Cpp** is a C++ Implementation of Image Super-Resolution using SRCNN which is proposed by Chao Dong in 2014.
  - If you want to find the details of SRCNN algorithm, please read the paper: